 Today the Palace of Versailles is on UNESCO’s World Heritage List and is one of France’s most popular tourist attractions.

-Tour of the Palace of Versailles- Tour of the State Apartments and Grand Gallery
+Inside the Palace of Versailles- Tour of the State Apartments and Grand Gallery

 The King’s State Apartment